Mask your credentials at the Scripting Engine text field

 click("""#idSIButton9""")

-How to Mask the entire Script or any scripting line
+How to mask an entire script or a single line

 type("""#i0116""", """MY_EMAIL""")